Divorce Lawyers UK Fees Explained

 Some Divorce Lawyers' fees quoted will include the cost of the Court fees, while many will not.
 It's important when instructing a Divorce Lawyer to be clear on whether the Court fees have been included in the price stated.

-The Court fee for divorce in England and Wales is currently £550, this fee is not included in our fixed fee of £600 (including VAT).
-The Court fee will need to be paid to the Court by the person who begins the divorce proceedings (called, the petitioner).
-Some couples choose to split the cost of divorce informally between themselves, but the other person (called, the recipient) is not legally obliged to contribute.
+A court fee for divorce will need to be paid to the court.
+This fee is not included in our fixed fee.
+The Court fee will need to be paid to the court by the person who begins the divorce proceedings (called the petitioner).
+Some couples choose to split the cost of divorce informally between themselves, but the other person (called the recipient) is not legally obliged to contribute.

 The person who did not begin the proceedings will be asked whether they agree or disagree with the divorce.
 If they agree then they will need to confirm this to the Court, and no additional fee will be payable.
-If they disagree, then they will need to explain their reasons for this to the Court and pay an additional Court fee of £245.
+If they disagree, then they will need to explain their reasons for this to the Court and pay an additional court fee.

 Contested Divorce Vs Uncontested Divorce